NieneB/InternshipReport/index.md

 ### Web design

 Will be an inductive process.
 Mostly based on the researchers’ preferences.
 The language in the product will be Dutch, for the data covers a part of the Netherlands and the target group is dutch.
-Internet mapping applications, is software that enables a developer to deliver and view geodata and maps in a standard internet protocols and run in in a normal browser.
+Internet mapping applications, is software that enables a developer to deliver and view geo-data and maps in a standard internet protocols and run in in a normal browser.

 #### Licenses